Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Step 1: Mix The Dough

-• Mix water, sourdough starter, and olive oil in a large bowl.
-Add the bread flour and salt.
-Use a fork or dough whisk to start, then finish by hand until the flour is fully absorbed.
-The dough will feel rough and shaggy- this is normal.
+• Add water, sourdough starter, and olive oil to a large bowl.
+Whisk well to combine, making sure the starter is fully dissolved.
+Then add the bread flour and salt.
+Continue mixing (I use a fork at this point) until the flour is absorbed.
+The dough will feel rough and shaggy, which is normal.

-• Cover the bowl with a very damp towel or plastic wrap and let rest (autolyse) for 30 minutes to 1 hour at room temperature.
-Then return to the bowl, and shape the dough into a rough ball (it doesn’t have to look perfect).
+• Cover the bowl and let rest (autolyse) for 30 minutes to 1 hour at room temperature.
+Then shape the dough into a rough ball.
+It doesn’t have to look perfect.

-Pro Tip: weigh your ingredients with a digital kitchen scale.
-Measuring cups vary in size, and don’t account for ingredient density which can lead to dry, dense, or overly sticky dough.
+Tip: Weigh your ingredients with a digital kitchen scale.
+Measuring cups vary in size and don’t account for ingredient density which can lead to dry, dense, or overly sticky dough.

-Autolyse is the first resting period after mixing bread dough.
-It jumpstarts gluten development without kneading, making the dough stronger, more elastic, and easier to shape.
-This improves texture, flavor, and overall structure (one reason I never skip it).
-For this recipe, rest the dough for at least 30-45 minutes.
-When time permits, I’ll extend it to 1 hour for an even softer, more manageable dough.
+Autolyse is the first rest after mixing bread dough.
+It jumpstarts gluten development without kneading, making the dough stronger, stretchier, and easier to shape I never skip it.
+For this recipe, rest for at least 30-45 minutes (or when time permits, I’ll do 1 hour for an even softer, more manageable dough).
+To learn more about common sourdough bread terms read my Sourdough Baking Glossary.
+I’ve included the only 12 you need to know!

-A Note on Salt: Some bakers add salt after autolyse, believing it slows down gluten development.
-I’ve followed that method for years, but now I mix everything at once.
-It’s simpler, faster, and still produces excellent loaves (plus, you won’t forget to add the salt later on!).
+A Note on Salt: Some bakers only add salt after autolyse, believing it slows down gluten development.
+I’ve followed that method for years, but now mix everything at once.
+It’s simpler, faster, and still makes excellent loaves (plus, you won’t forget to add the salt later on!).
 I’ll leave the choice up to you.

-Mix in flavor additions after autolyse, when the dough is softer and more pliable- another reason not to skip the rest.
-Or, wait until the first stretch and fold.
+Mix in flavor additions after autolyse, when the dough is softer and more pliable.
+This is another reason not to skip the autolyse step.
+Alternatively, inclusions can be added during the first stretch and fold.

 • Roasted garlic